mfix22/mfix22.github.io/pages/index.md

 year: 2023
 ---

 Hey there, I'm Mike 👋.
-I'm currently a staff frontend engineer at [Stripe](https://stripe.com), working on [Climate](https://stripe.com/climate) and [Frontier](https://frontierclimate.com/).
+I've been working as a frontend engineer at [Stripe](https://stripe.com) for the last 3 years, currently on [Climate](https://stripe.com/climate) and [Frontier](https://frontierclimate.com/).
 I also lead the open source team.
-You might also know me from my open-source projects, like [Carbon](https://carbon.now.sh) and [Ranger](https://reporanger.com).
+You might know me from my open-source projects, like [Carbon](https://carbon.now.sh) and [Ranger](https://reporanger.com).

 ## A few things I’m into